 Sisonke Board of Directors

 Ms May is a legal practitioner at the Women’s Legal Centre in Cape Town, South Africa.
 She holds an LLB Degree from the University of the Western Cape and is an admitted attorney.
-Ms May’s work at the centre focuses on women’s rights in relationships and their rights at work.
+Ms May’s work at the Centre focuses on women’s rights in relationships and their rights at work.
 She completed her articles on community service at the Legal Resources Centre.
-She has been with the centre for eleven years and contributed on litigating to advance the rights of poor and marginalised individuals and communities.
-Her work has largely been focused on women’s rights and realizing the right to equality and non-discrimination for women and vulnerable groups within South African society.
+She has been with the Centre for 11 years and contributed on litigating to advance the rights of under-resourced, underprivileged and marginalised individuals and communities.
+Her work has largely been focused on women’s rights and realizing the right to equality and non-discrimination for women and vulnerable groups within south African society.
 Ms May has authored a number of publications on gender and women’s rights as well as the law pertaining to non-profit organisations.
 She is also an individual member of the International Network for Economic Social and Cultural Rights where she serves on the Advisory Committee for the Women’s Working Group.
 She currently serves on the Management Board of Sisonke an organisation based in South Africa advocating for the rights of sex workers and the decriminalisation of sex work.

 Leigh Ann van Der Merwe

 Leigh Ann van der Merwe is a transgendered woman born in Eastern Cape, South Africa.
-She founded Social, Health and Empowerment Feminist Collective of Transgender Women of Africa, and has conceptualized projects such as the African Transformative Feminist Leadership Institute and has co-authored the Transilience Research Report on violence against transgender women in South Africa.
+She founded Social, Health and Empowerment Feminist Collective of Transgender Women of Africa, and has conceptualized projects such as the African Transformative Feminist Leadership Institute and co-authored the Transilience Research Report on violence against transgender women in South Africa.
 She is versed in the human rights instruments of the United Nations.
 She considers herself an “intersectional” feminist.
 She holds a certificate in Community Journalism from UNISA and a Postgraduate Diploma in Public Health from UWC.
-She holds positions on various executive and advisory boards.
-Leigh Ann was recognized as a Women’s Human Rights Defender in December 2012 and is also recognized as a woman of courage by Women have Wings.
+She sits on various executive and advisory boards.
+Leigh Ann was recognized as a Women’s Human Rights Defender in December 2012 and is also recognized as a woman of courage by Women Have Wings.
 Leigh Ann has been co-principal investigator on studies conducted with transgender women.
 She also authored and co-authored research outputs published in peer reviewed journals.
 She is currently pursuing Masters Degree in Public Health with the University of South Africa.